BoazAK/crud_fastapi/README.md

 - [ ] Add expire after one usage to the reset password token
 - [x] Add status to blog (published and not published) (False = not published)
 - [x] Get one and all blog post by published status (When status = True)
-- [ ] Get all un published post by user
+- [x] Get all un published post by user (user must be authenticated)
 - [ ] Add of status change function
-- [ ] Add timestamp for blog status change
+- [ ] Add timestamp for blog status change (published and unpublished)
 - [ ] Change blog hard delete to soft delete
 - [ ] Add timestamp for blog delete